Dissolved Oxygen in Water Basics

-What is a Dissolved Oxygen Meter?
+What is a Dissolved Oxygen Meter and What Does it Report?

 A DO meter measures the amount of oxygen dissolved in an aqueous solution.
 There are two primary types of dissolved oxygen sensing technologies available: the optical based sensing method which is commonly referred to as luminescent and the Clark electrochemical or membrane-covered electrode.
 Within these two types of technologies, there are slight variations available.
 For example, there are two types of optical sensors.
 Both types of optical sensors measure luminescence as it is affected by the presence of oxygen; however, one sensor measures the lifetime of the luminescence while the other sensor measures the intensity of the luminescence.
 The two types of electrochemical sensors available are polarographic and galvanic.